deekumar2019/FabricWorkshops/Real Time Analytics/RTA_Workshop.md

 - Select Save.
 A new cloud  data connection between Fabric and Event Hubs is created.

-- - Once both the destination options have configured, you have now set up your Fabric to get real time data from Event hub.
+- - Once both the destination options have configured, you have now set up your Fabric to get real time data from Event hub into Onelake and KQL table.

 ![image](https://github.com/deekumar2019/FabricWorkshops/assets/48809317/e28f9c04-acec-49d1-b682-99f9766c8c37)